Seanba/Tiled2Unity/doc/fixing-seams.md

 ##Quick Hack: Tucking in Tile Texture Coordinates

-In cases where you don't have time to manipulate your tilesets to make up for seams, Tiled2Unity does offer a feature that will allow you 'tuck in' your texture coofinates to hopefully make up for any texture sampling errors: Simply add the `-t` or `--texel-bias` command when launching Tiled2Unity.
+In cases where you don't have time to manipulate your tilesets to make up for seams, Tiled2Unity does offer a feature that will allow you 'tuck in' your texture coordinates to hopefully make up for any texture sampling errors: Simply add the `-t` or `--texel-bias` command when launching Tiled2Unity.

 ###Windows